a-fountain-with-children-playing-in-it

 Development of municipal strategies and action plans to improve heat resilience in cities

 Global warming comes with more frequent and intense heat waves.
 Cities in central Europe need to adapt but many still lack efficient strategies and action plans to protect their citizens from heat.
-The Ready4Heat project helps them to introduce tested short-, medium- and long-term measures with a focus on the most urgent issue: sudden heat waves.
-The project makes proven and tested measures such as heat warning systems accessible to all cities and helps them to adopt these quickly.
+The Ready4Heat project helped them to introduce tested short-, medium- and long-term measures with a focus on the most urgent issue: sudden heat waves.
+The project made proven and tested measures such as heat warning systems accessible to all cities and helped them to adopt these quickly.

 2,04m €